 Ep.1114: Did the Apostle Paul Contradict Jesus?
-Contradiction Series
+Contradictions Series

 Decoding Jesus' treatment of the Law through the words of Paul